dejan/tailtopic/README.md

     tailtopic -h

-You should the syntax and available options:
+You should see the syntax and available options:

     Usage: tailtopic <options> topicname